 In second year university was when I started realizing I was having really bad mental breakdowns and instability.
 That's when I realized I need to go to a therapist, I need to go to a doctor.
 I just thought there was something wrong with me like a mental disorder.

 But what exact symptoms were you experiencing?
 Were you falling asleep randomly?

 I was falling asleep in all of my classes basically.
 One of my profs would notice it and I would get into shit for that.
-Movies are hard for me to watch because I can't go to a movie theater without falling asleep.
+Movies are hard for me to watch because I can't go to a movie theatre without falling asleep.
 I remember watching my first 3D movie— Beowolf—and falling asleep.
 I saw all three Lord of the Rings and fell asleep through all of them.